-Swimming in a volcano is a rare opportunity I wasn’t going to pass up.
-Just outside Granada, the crater of this dormant volcano is now a lake.
+Swimming in a volcano was a rare opportunity I couldn't pass up.
+Just outside Granada, the crater of the dormant Apoyo volcano is now a lake.
 A few underground hot springs keep the mineral-rich water warm enough for pleasant swimming.

 The area around the lake is protected as a nature reserve, but there are a few hotels and day resorts scattered around the crater rim.
 These are the easiest places to access the lake, and we visited one called Laguna Beach Club as part of our tour around Granada.

 It was windy the day we visited, so the water was surprisingly choppy.
-There were kayaks and stand-up paddle boards available, but I opted to avoid certain tip-over embarrassment and just jumped in for a swim.
+There were kayaks and stand-up paddle boards available, but I opted to avoid certain tip-over embarrassment and waded in for a swim.

-The small beach of coarse sand soon gave way to volcanic rock, so it was a delicate exercise to entire the water without injuring myself, given the waves crashing up onshore.
+The small beach of coarse sand soon gave way to volcanic rock, so it was a delicate exercise to entire the water without injury given the waves crashing up onshore.
 Even in the water, the current required active swimming – no relaxing floats were to be had.
-It was a bit like an aqua-cise class, which I suppose was a good way to work off all of those macuas and Toñas.
+It felt like an aquacise class, which was a good way to work off all of those macuas and Toñas!

-After a refreshing swim, we were all content to lounge around in the plentiful hammocks and hammock-chairs scattered around the property.
+After all that work, we were all content to lounge around in the plentiful hammocks and hammock-chairs scattered around the property.

 Peering in from the rim: Masaya Volcano

 The wind was swirling around so much gas and vapour that it was difficult to make out the contours, especially since the crater is massive.
-Sadly, it was too misty to see any lava.
-We peered into the unknown depths, imagining the mysteries within.
+It was too misty to see any lava, so we peered into the unknown depths, imagining the mysteries within.
 I half expected a fire-spewing dragon to emerge.

 I later discovered it’s possible to visit Masaya at night, when there is much greater chance to see the molten lava.
 There are lots of local operators in Granada offering tours.